Tomatillo Pork Burritos

 2010-04-28-17.34.42

-Wrap in a warm flour torilla, top with cheese and flame broil it for a second.
+Wrap in a warm flour tortilla, top with cheese and broil it for a second.
+Depending on how cooked down your sauce is serving these as wet burritos swimming in sauce is a particularly delicious choice.

-Preferably serve with homemade refried beans, rice and a margarita.
+Serve with homemade refried beans, rice, sour cream and a margarita.

 I’m going into a carb comma…..I need beans….now.